aadarshgupta1412/ELL788_Assignments/A1_How_will_brain_evolve_in_1000_years/README.md

 for a small section of fraternity only and decline in mental abilities and brain shrinkage would imply that a major part of society would survive on the back of the technology-assisted faction.

 ## Index Terms:
-Neocortical wiring, Genetic Engineering, BrainMachine Interface, Homo cyberneticus
+Neocortical wiring, Genetic Engineering, Brain-Machine Interface, Homo cyberneticus